Web for Pentester

 Example 2

-In this exercise, the code simulates the behaviour of older versions of PHP.
-PHP now correctly handles paths and they cannot be poisoned using a NULL Byte, as they used to.
+In this exercise, the code simulates the behavior of older versions of PHP.
+PHP now correctly handles paths and they cannot be poisoned using a Null byte, as they used to.

 Code injection